The Virgin Suicides (film)

-The Virgin Suicides is a 1999 American psychological drama film written and directed by Sofia Coppola, co-produced by Francis Ford Coppola, and starring James Woods, Kathleen Turner, Kirsten Dunst, A. J. Cook and Josh Hartnett.
-The film also features Scott Glenn, Michael Paré and Danny DeVito in minor roles, with voice narration by Giovanni Ribisi.
+The Virgin Suicides is a 1999 American psychological romantic drama film written and directed by Sofia Coppola in her feature directorial debut, and co-produced by her father, Francis Ford Coppola.
+Based on the 1993 debut novel by Jeffrey Eugenides, it stars James Woods, Kathleen Turner, Kirsten Dunst, A.J.
+Cook, and Josh Hartnett, with Scott Glenn, Michael Paré, Jonathan Tucker, and Danny DeVito in supporting roles.
+The film follows the lives of five adolescent sisters in an upper-middle-class suburb of Detroit during 1975.

-The Virgin Suicides is based on the 1993 best-selling debut novel by the American author Jeffrey Eugenides.
-The film follows the lives of five adolescent sisters in an upper-middle-class suburb of Detroit during the mid-1970s.
-After the youngest sister, Cecilia, makes a suicide attempt, all of the girls are put under close scrutiny by their religious, overprotective parents.
-The girls are eventually withdrawn from school and confined to their home, which leads to their increasingly depressive and isolated behavior.
-As in the novel, the film is told in first person plural, from the perspective of a group of adolescent boys in the neighborhood who are fascinated by the girls.

-Shot in 1998 in Toronto, the film was director Sofia Coppola's debut feature.
-It features an original score by the French electronic band Air.
-The film premiered at the 1999 Cannes Film Festival and received a limited theatrical release on April 21, 2000 in the United States, later expanding to a wide release in May 2000.
-The film was met with largely positive critical reception, with both the performances and Coppola's direction receiving note.
-It was also praised for its lyrical representation of adolescent angst, visual style, and soundtrack, and is now recognized as a cult classic.
+Shot in 1998 in Toronto, it features an original score by the French electronic band Air.
+The film marked the first collaboration between Sofia Coppola and Kirsten Dunst, whom Coppola later cast as the lead in several of her subsequent films.

+The Virgin Suicides premiered at the 1999 Cannes Film Festival and received a limited theatrical release on April 21, 2000, in the United States, later expanding to a wide release in May 19, 2000.
+The film earned largely positive reviews from critics, with the performances of the cast, Coppola's direction, visual style, and soundtrack receiving praise.
+It was also acclaimed for its lyrical representation of adolescent angst, and is recognized as a cult classic.

 In 2015, the film ranked number 39 on Entertainment Weekly's list of the "50 Best High School Movies".

-The film marked the beginning of a working relationship between Coppola and star Kirsten Dunst, whom Coppola would cast as the lead in several films in the following years.